SudirKrishnaaRS/Frontend-Repo/JavaScript/Promises/Promise.md

 > Promise objects are immutable

-## Promise States:
+## Promise States

-1. Pending: initial state (neither fulfilled or rejected)
+1. `Pending`: initial state (neither fulfilled or rejected)
-2. Fulfilled: meaning the operation was successful
+2. `Fulfilled`: meaning the operation was successful
-3. Rejected: means the operation failed
+3. `Rejected`: means the operation failed

 ## Creating a Promise